PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 #### Keeping your fork up to date

 Note: If you've configured a remote already, you can skip ahead to step 6.
+To remove an old remote, run

+       git remote remove upstream
 1. Open Git Bash.
 2. `cd` into the repository directory.
 3. Check your current remote repositories.